Renato Fratini: Biography

-London

 He moved to London in late 1958, despite not speaking English, and there he enjoyed a very productive career throughout the 1960s.

-Cinema posters

 It was Eric Pulford, who ran the Downton agency, that brought Fratini to London.
 Downton held the Rank account and accounts with most of the other large studios.
-Rank was connected to the Cinecitta studios in Rome and Fratini was working at the Cinecitti publicity studio, Studio Favalli.
+Rank was connected to the Cinecittà studios in Rome and Fratini was working at the Cinecittà publicity studio, Studio Favalli.

 In cinema posters, Fratini produced the artwork for From Russia With Love (1963) from a design by Eddie Paul.
 Other work included Whistle Down The Wind (1961), Phantom of the Opera (1962), This Sporting Life (1963), The Chalk Garden (1964), Hot Enough for June (1964), Maroc 7 (1966), Khartoum (1966).
 Often Eric Pulford produced the design and Fratini did the painting.

 Fratini also illustrated most of the posters for the Carry On films of the period from designs by Pulford, starting with Don't Lose Your Head (1966) up to Carry on at Your Convenience (1971).
 By then he was making £1000 per poster.

 As a poster painter, the high point was in 1970 when Fratini was paid £2000 for his work on Waterloo from a design by Eric Pulford.
 Vic Fair commented on the apparently detailed design "All that detail ...
 Fratini could just knock it in.
 Look closely, and there's actually nothing there!
 Genius, really."

-Book covers

 In London he completed work for publishers Corgi, Coronet, Hodder and Pan amongst others.
 He often used the palette knife and the unpolished nature of his work was both atmospheric and popular with art directors who could use it without needing to spend more on finishing.

 He was commissioned by Penguin art director Germano Facetti to prepare new covers for the paperback editions of Daphne du Maurier's novels.
 The well-received covers combined paint and pencil to create distinctive tableaux of juxtaposed images with a rough unfinished tone.

 Covers for historical romance novels by Juliette Benzoni, Catherine Gaskin, Victoria Holt, Norah Lofts and others were a staple of his output and he produced many for Fontana, for whom he was a favourite artist.
 His work was still being used years after his death until styles gradually changed.

-Magazine illustration

 Fratini was an active magazine illustrator.
 His first U.K. magazine commission was a double page spread for Woman's Mirror, 1963.
 He also worked for Homes and Garden, Woman's Journal and Woman.
 In 1965 he was asked to illustrate a Modesty Blaise serial for King magazine over four issues.